 A GIRL WITH A DREAM, IS A WOMAN WITH A VISION

 Our house rules reflect the importance of rigor and good habits.
 The use of mobile phones, for example, is restricted.
-We have found that this is the best basis for our students.
-We ask a lot from them because we believe in their capacities.
+Students take turns cooking, cleaning and washing for all, creating responsibility and training practical skills while maximising the time each of them spends on their education.

 Mission, Vision and Objectives